PBIS, Behavior Guidelines & Disciplinary Policy

 - Discontinue playing when the bell rings, and go quietly and quickly to the classroom.

-- Make sure all playground equipment is off the playground at the end of the play period.
+- Make sure all playground equipment is put away and off the playground at the end of the play period.

 - Use good manners and equipment safely.